 Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our regulatory responsibilities.
 For example, we will remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
 Moreover, the FDA requires us to comply with standards, commonly referred to as Good Clinical Practice, or GCP, regulations for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of trial participants are protected.
 The European Medicines Agency, or EMA, also requires us to comply with similar standards.
 Regulatory authorities enforce these GCP requirements through periodic inspections of trial sponsors, principal investigators and trial sites.
 If we or any of our CROs fail to comply with applicable GCP requirements, the clinical data generated in our clinical trials may be deemed unreliable and the FDA, EMA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 There can be no assurances that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP regulations.
-In addition, our clinical trials must be conducted with product produced under current Good Manufacturing Practices, or cGMP, regulations.
-Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the marketing approval process.
-We also are required to register certain ongoing clinical trials and post the results of certain completed clinical trials on a government-sponsored database, ClinicalTrials.gov, within certain timeframes.
+Furthermore, we conduct clinical trials in foreign countries, subjecting us to additional risks and challenges, including additional regulatory compliance.
+We also contract with foreign CROs that may be less experienced with respect to regulations.
+Our failure to comply with these regulations may require us to repeat clinical trials on a government-sponsored database, ClinicalTrials.gov, within certain timeframes.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.